UnstableDesign/AdaCAD/docs/learn/tutorials/weave_tc2.md

 ---

-# Generate Files for a TC2
+# Generate Files and Weave on a TC2
 <div class="emph">
 AdaCAD  exports [bitmap image files](../../reference/glossary/bitmap-image.md) that you can directly load and weave them a [TC2](#weave-drafts-on-a-tc2) Digital [Jaquard](../../reference/glossary/jacquard-loom.md) Loom
 </div>